 Turpentine to Clean Oil Paint Brushes

-Let’s start with a definition of turpentine.
-The resin from a pine tree is distilled to produce this strong-smelling liquid.
-Oil-based paints are first thinned and cleaned with the resulting solvent.
+Turpentine is the resin from a pine tree distilled to produce this strong-smelling liquid.
+Oil-based paints are first thinned and cleaned with this solvent.
 Turpentine is often used as a raw material for other uses and as a component of varnishes.
 For several years, furniture wax has been made from a combination of carnauba wax or beeswax and turpentine.

 Turpentine, unfortunately, is poisonous and has a heavy odor.
 If breathed in, the gases will irritate the pupils, ears, and lungs.
-Turpentine disposal is also a problem; it cannot be poured down the sewer, but it must be treated and disposed of as radioactive waste.
+Turpentine disposal is also a problem.
+It cannot be poured down the sewer.
+It must be treated and disposed of as radioactive waste.
 This is so many people are looking for turpentine substitutes that are both safer to use and healthier for the climate.
 Containers should also be clearly labelled and kept out of children’s control.

 - The newspaper

 - Depending on the size of your brushes, two small buckets or glass jars